Venues: KW Institute for Contemporary Art, Berlin

 Guez's uncle, Sami Monayer (b.
 1956) articulates the complexity of his range of possible identities (Arab/Christian/Israeli/Palestinian) situated between what he describes as "Eastern" and "Western" cultures.
 While he attempts to express his position, his wife and daughters (heard off-camera) interrupt him, arguing with the ways in which he chooses to define his identity as a Palestinian who is also a citizen of Israel.
 Sami traces the oscillations between his sense of belonging to alienation from the majority groups in Israel.

 Watermelons under the Bed

-Guez's camera dwells on Jacob Monayer in intimate settings with watermelons and sabra cacti.
+Guez's camera dwells on his grandfather, Jacob Monayer, in intimate settings with watermelons and sabra cacti.
 Intermingled with these quotidian moments, Jacob's son, Samih, recalls his parents' process of adjusting to life in Israel after 1948 and the choices they made for their children.
 The watermelon and the sabra cactus carry symbolic significance linking identity and place within both Palestinian and Israeli cultures.